minhazulamin1/NovaTech-Electronics-E-Commerce-Performance-Analysis/README.md

 **Decomposing by acquisition source:** Direct traffic (83% of revenue) declined in absolute terms but held share.
 Email grew from 13.7% to 15.7%, the only channel with positive trajectory.
 The decline is a demand problem, not a channel-mix problem.

 **Decomposing by customer behaviour:** 80.2% of customers are single-purchase buyers generating €248 in lifetime value.
-The 19.8% who return generate €616 in lifetime value (2.5x more) with a lower refund rate.
-The business is an acquisition machine with a weak retention engine.
+The business is an acquisition machine with a weak retention engine as chance of repeat is 17.4%.

-<h3 id="overview-of-key-findings">Overview of Key Findings</h3>
+**Overview of Key Findings**

 <h4>🟢 Three Areas of Strength</h4>
 <table width="100%">